We independently select and share the products we love—and may receive a commission if you choose to buy.

 Remembering to take a daily vitamin always seemed negotiable: You ate kale for lunch.
 You feel healthy.
-You… just can't remember.
+You…just can't remember.
 Then pregnancy enters the picture and everything changes.

 For vitamin novices, though, talk about a steep learning curve when you study the label on most prenatals.
 When she was expecting her first child, Ritual's founder, Katerina Schneider, was struck by the realization that many of the unnecessary and questionable chemicals and additives she was trying to remove from her home were ingredients in the vitamins she was supposed to take.

 Determined to find a better way for herself, her children and others, Schneider founded Ritual on the core belief that better ingredients make for better vitamins.
-After starting the company with their Essential for Women multivitamin, the team at Ritual developed Essential Prenatal to further fulfill Schneider's mission to support women through every life stage.
+After starting the company with their Essential for Women multivitamin, the team developed Ritual Essential Prenatal to further fulfill Schneider's mission to support women through every life stage.